-- Credentials: In some states and provinces, professional designers are required to pass an exam and become registered with a governing council (which one will depend on what country and state/province he or she is in) before they can be called designers.
+- Credentials: In some states and provinces, professional designers are required to pass an exam and become registered with a governing council (which one will depend on what country and state/province they are in) before they can be called designers.
 However, there are just as many locations where no credentialing is required.
 So it's a good idea to find out what the situation is in your area before starting your search.

 - What they do: Designers are comfortable with spatial planning and can help design and renovate interiors—from drawing up the initial floor plans to placing the last decorative accent.
 Designers don't just enhance the look; they also enhance the function of a room.

 - Who they work with: Interior designers often work closely with architects and contractors to help achieve the look the client desires, whether that client is designing a residential home, an office, a hotel, or any other interior space.

 - Schooling: To practice professionally, interior decorators aren't required to have formal training or schooling because they focus primarily on aesthetics and don't participate in renovations or structural planning.
 A decorator comes into the picture after the structural planning and execution are completed to focus on the surface look of the space.
 Many professional interior decorators have college degrees in related fields, but it is not a requirement for the profession.

 - Credentials: Even though no schooling is required to become an interior decorator, there are many programs and courses available.
 These courses often focus on color and fabric, room layouts, space planning, furniture styles, and more.
 Certifications from organizations like C.I.D.
 (Certified Interior Decorators International) offer coursework and certification to help decorators authenticate their practices.